 The Group accounts for leases in accordance with ASC 842, Leases ("ASC 842"), which requires lesses to recognize leases on-balance sheet and disclose key information about leasing arrangements.
 The Group adopted ASC 842 on January 1, 2018, along with all subsequent ASU clarifications and improvements that are applicable to the Group, to each lease that existed in the periods presented in the financial statements, using the modified retrospective transition method and used the commencement date of the leases as the date of initial application.
 Consequently, financial information and the disclosures required under ASC 842 are provided for dates and periods presented in the financial statements.
 The Company elected not to apply the recognition requirements of ASC 842 to short-term leases.
-The Company also elected not to separate non-lease components from lease components when there is only one vendor in the lease contract.
+The Company also elected not to separate non-lease components from lease components, therefore, it will account for lease component and the non-lease components as a single lease component when there is only one vendor in the lease contract.
 The adoption of ASC 842 resulted in recognition of right of use ("ROU") assets of RMB158,770, current operating lease liabilities of RMB14,575 and non-current operating lease liabilities of RMB142,751 upon the adoption date.

 The Group determines if a contract contains a lease based on whether it has the right to obtain substantially all of the economic benefits from the use of an identified asset which the Group does not own and whether it has the right to direct the use of an identified asset in exchange for consideration.
-ROU assets represent the Group's right to use an underlying asset for the lease term and lease liabilities represent the Group's obligation to make lease payments arising from the lease.
+ROU assets represent the Group's right to use an underlying asset for the lease leabilities represent the Group's obligation to make lease payments arising from the lease.
 ROU assets are recognized as the amount of the lease liability, adjusted for lease incentives received.
 Lease liabilities are recognized at the present value of the future lease payments at the lease commencement date.
-The interest rate used to determine the present value of the future lease payments in the Group's understanding of what its credit rating would be to borrow and resulting interest the Group would pay to borrow an amount equal to the lease payments in a similar economic environment over the lease term on a collateralized basis.
+The interest rate used to determine the present value of the future lease payments in the Group's incremental borrowing rate ("IBR"), because the interest rate implicit in most of the Group's leases is not readily determinable.
+The IBR is a hypothetical rate based on the Group's understanding of what its credit rating would be to borrow and resulting interest the Group would pay to borrow an amount equal to the lease payments in a similar economic environment over the lease term on a collateralized basis.
 Lease payments may be fixed or variable, however, only fixed payments or in-substance fixed payments are included in the Group's lease liability calculation.
 Variable lease payments are recognized in operating expenses in the period in which the obligation for those payments are incurred.